sonatype-nexus-community/vscode-iq-plugin/README.md

 * `nexusiq.npm.applicationPublicId`: Your Nexus IQ Application Public Id

 ## Known Issues
 * You have to specify the Application Public Id and Application Internal UUID, this is a pain.
 I will create a GUI for this when I get to it.
 For now you have to work out your UUID.
-The Sonatype Online Help explains how to do this via the RestAPI.
+Call this end point to find the UUID - /api/v2/applications.
 * Password is stored in plain text
 * Styling of the Info panel needs some work

-## Release Notes

-### 0.0.1

-Initial release of NexusIQ VS-Code Extension with GUI